 Why are there clouds in the sky?

-Which one do you like: the blue car or the green car?
+Which one do you like: a blue car or a green car?

 Which one of these dresses is yours?